ko1nksm/shdotenv/README.md

 ## Why not use `source` or `export`?

 It is not safe.
+There is no formal specification for the .env file syntax, and different languages, libraries, and tools use different syntaxes.
 If you load a .env file syntax that is incompatible with the POSIX shell syntax, you will get unexpected results and may even result in the execution of scripts.

-There is no formal specification for the .env file syntax, and different languages, libraries, and tools use different syntaxes.

-shdotenv safely loads the syntax of .env files that are compatible with POSIX shell syntax.And also, for interoperability, .env files with other syntaxes are supported whenever possible.
+shdotenv safely loads the syntax of .env files that are compatible with POSIX shell syntax.
+There is no possibility that the script will be executed.
+And also, for interoperability, .env files with other syntaxes are supported whenever possible.

 ## The goals of this project